Old Age Security Return of Income (OASRI) Guide for Non-Residents

 Line 12100 – Interest and other investment income

-Use the worksheet on the back of your return to calculate your interest income, taxable dividend income, and capital gains (or losses).
+Use the Old Age Security of Income (OASRI) Worksheet to calculate your interest income, taxable dividend income, and capital gains (or losses).

 Interest and taxable dividend income

-Report all Canadian and foreign-source interest paid or credited to you in 2021 inlcuding interest income from bank accounts, term deposits, guaranteed investment certificates, and other similar investments.
+Report all Canadian and foreign-source interest paid or credited to you in 2025 including interest income from bank accounts, term deposits, guaranteed investment certificates, and other similar investments.

 Report all taxable dividend income from taxable Canadian corporations by multiplying the actual amount of dividends received by 115%.